qnx-ports/build-files/ports/nanosvg/README.md

 **Repository:** https://github.com/memononen/nanosvg \
 **Supports:** QNX 8.0, 7.1 on aarch64le and x86_64
+**WARNING** Built as a dependency of Retropie.
+Not yet tested in isolation.

 # Build
 Make sure you have a QNX installation and license before beginning.
 You can get a [free non-commercial license here](https://www.qnx.com/products/everywhere/).